GraxCode/zelixkiller/README.md

-Transformers marked with a question mark may also work using transformers with more recent versions.
+Transformers marked with a star may also work using transformers intended for more recent versions.
 Crossed out means that the transformer is not implemented yet.
 ## Libraries needed
 commons-io 2.6, commons-cli 1.4, asm 6+